 ACKNOWLEDGEMENT

-This work was supported by the National Science Foundation through NSF/ENG/CBET under Award No. 1805417 and through NSF/DBI/BIO under Award No. 1820778.
+The National Science Foundation supported this work through NSF/ENG/CBET under Award No. 1805417 and through NSF/DBI/BIO under Award No. 1820778.

-The ExtendSim Software is sponsored by Image That Inc under Academic Research Grants category.
+The ExtendSim Software is sponsored by Image That Inc under the Academic Research Grants category.